-The kosherness of sugar produced by Südzucker Polska was certified for the first time at the Cerekiew sugar factory in 2011.
+The kosher of sugar produced by Südzucker Polska S.A. was certified for the first time at the Cerekiew sugar factory in 2011.
 Kosherness was verified by Rabbi Yitzhak Ehrenberg, head of the Jewish Community of Berlin.

 A kosher audit, unlike other quality verification systems, does not have a published standard.
 The only provisions available are included in the Bible, but they are so general and vague that they must be interpreted by a rabbi.